cimi/d3-flame-graphs/README.md

 >
 > -- [Flame Graphs](http://www.brendangregg.com/flamegraphs.html), <cite>Brendan Gregg</cite>

-## Currently implemented features:
+## Features

-* Breadcrumbs - the navbar is populated with the names of the classes that were navigated into.
+* __Efficient rendering of large profiles__ - large profiles may use up a lot of CPU and memory to render if all samples get represented on the DOM.
+This plugin only draws samples that would be visible to the user.
+The performance improvement in the case of very large profiles is in the range of 10x-20x.
+* __Navigation__ - on click, the container re-renders the subgraph associated with the clicked node.
+An optional DOM element can be supplied for breadcrumb navigation, it will be populated with links to the previous states of the graph.
-* Tooltip showing the FQDN of the hovered classes, total and percentual time spent.
+* __Tooltips__ - showing the FQDN of the hovered classes and sample time are shown in a tooltip that triggers on mouseover.

-## Roadmap:

-* Filtering from the UI (input with autocomplete)
-* Parametrizing the DOM element in which breadcrumbs are rendered
-* Zoom by increasing the scale of the SVG
-* Code refactoring
+* __Filtering__ - nodes can be selected by name using regex.
+This enables name-based navigation, highlighting or adding other custom behaviour to certain nodes.
+See the demo for examples.

 ## How was this made?

 This plugin was built using gulp and coffeescript.
+CircleCI runs tests on every push and manages releasing the demo page and the library to npm and bower.
+The demo page is hosted on GitHub pages.

 ## API Reference